All the Futsal EURO finals hat-tricks

 Article summary

-The lowdown on all the hat-tricks, including the only player to get five in a game and who lost despite scoring four.
+The lowdown on all the hat-tricks, including the only player to get five in a game and the player who lost despite scoring four.

 Article top media content